Temurbekk/cv/README.md

 ## Why LaTeX?

-There are a few reasons why I decided to use LaTeX to write my Resume.
+There are a few reasons why I prefered using LaTeX as opposed to a Google Docs

-1. With Google Docs, if I wanted to change format in one place, I would have to change it in multiple places
+1. With Google Docs, if I wanted to change the format in one place, I would have to change it in multiple places.
+Also, adding a new experience or a project is a pain in the neck

-2. I heard a lot of good things about LaTeX.
-So, I wanted to give it a try and `I Love It!`
+2. I have heard many good things about it and so far, I don't think I was lied to

-3. It looks cool :sunglasses:
+3. It sounds cool when you say you wrote your resume in LaTeX :sunglasses:

 ## Preview/Screenshot of my resume